-Summertime is almost here and with it comes an opportunity to step back, take a breath, and practice some self-care.
+Summertime is here and with it comes an opportunity to step back, take a breath, and practice some self-care.
 We wish we could reach through the screen and give each and every one of you a high-five for getting through another school year.

 Instead, we’ve put together a podcast summer listening list designed to help you recharge, recalibrate, and reconnect to yourself as a human being outside of the classroom.

 No matter what your summer plans are, bring Listenwise podcasts along with you to help keep your creativity and spirits high.
 Below are a list of hand-picked podcasts that we hope will bring you joy, laughter, and inspiration over the summer.

 It’s normal to feel emotionally depleted at the end of a school year, especially this year.
 One way people like to unwind and recharge emotionally during challenging times is to listen to music.
 While turning on your favorite “feel good” playlist is always a good idea, make sure to include a few Listenwise podcasts with topics that will have you learning and smiling at the same time.

 - School’s Unsung Heroes Celebrated in Winning Student Podcast – This podcast won NPR’s Student Podcast Challenge in 2021 and focuses on celebrating the hardworking maintenance crew at the student’s school.
 This is an especially good podcast to listen to when you need a reminder that our students are always listening and observing, even though it might not always seem that way.

 - Authentic Food Makes Afghan Refugees Feel Welcome – Every year the United States welcomes tens of thousands of refugees from around the world.
 Grateful for their new lives, many struggle with feeling homesick for the country and culture they left behind.
 This podcast tells the story of a Texas-based organization that welcomes and comforts Afghan refugees with familiar cuisine and human connection.